-Once all the packages are open and everyone's had a satisfying brunch on Christmas morning, the long afternoon stretches out before you.
-While it's true that much of Vancouver shuts down on Dec.
-25 for Christmas Day, the city is alive with seasonal and interesting things to do, from visiting the Belugas at the Vancouver Aquarium to hitting the slopes or going out for Chinese.
-Here are some ideas on how to spend Christmas Day in Vancouver in 2017.
+Once all the gifts are opened and everyone's had a satisfying brunch on Christmas morning, the long afternoon stretches out before you.
+While it's true that many cities around the world shut down for Christmas Day, Vancouver stays alive with interesting seasonal activities, from visiting the Belugas at the Vancouver Aquarium to hitting the slopes or going out for Chinese.
+Here are some ideas on how to spend Christmas Day in Vancouver.

 Eating out is always one of the best things to do on Christmas Day in Vancouver.
-Lots of restaurants are open on Dec.
-25. This includes most Chinese restaurants, many Indian restaurants, and top restaurants like the Teahouse in Stanley Park that serve Canadian Christmas dinners.
+Lots of restaurants are open on December 25 and may even offer special pre-fixe menus.
+This includes most Chinese restaurants, many Indian restaurants, and top restaurants like the Teahouse in Stanley Park that serve Canadian Christmas dinners.
 If you have a favorite Chinese or Indian restaurant, call ahead to confirm that they're open and make a reservation.
 Nearly every deluxe hotel in downtown Vancouver has a Christmas brunch, too.
 Here are just a few recommendations: